MCP for Enterprise AI Automation: What Actually Works in 2026 | UData Blog

 What This Means for Teams Building AI Automation

 The MCP debate is a symptom of a larger maturation happening in AI engineering: the move from "get it working" to "get it working reliably at scale."
-The first generation of AI integrations prioritized speed to demo.
-The second generation — the one that ships and stays shipped — prioritizes architecture.
+Several decisions become clearer with this lens:

-Benchmark token costs against governance costs.
-The "MCP adds overhead" argument is usually framed purely as a token cost.
-But the cost of unobservable, unauthenticated, ungovernanced agent tool use is also real — in debugging time, in security incidents, in compliance exposure.
+- Benchmark token costs against governance costs.
+The cost of unobservable, unauthenticated agent tool use is real — in debugging time, security incidents, and compliance exposure.
 The right comparison isn't MCP tokens versus CLI tokens; it's total system cost including what happens when things go wrong.

 How UData Helps